 - Submit Affidavit to change surname.
 To be submitted by recently married female applicants who would like:

 - wish to use double–barrel surnames;

 - Certified copy of South African ID book and/or Birth Certificate;

 - Certified copy of Exemption Certificate in terms of section 6(2) of the South African Citizenship Act, 1995.
 To be submitted by applicants with dual citizenship or Notarized sworn affidavit stating that no other citizenship has been acquired;

 - Certified copy of Canadian Citizenship Certificate, PR card, study or work permit;

 - Notarized certificate of naturalization.
 To be submitted by applicants who are naturalized South Africans.

 - BI-335E-– Loss of Passport Report and Police Report for Loss of Passport.
-To be submitted by applicants who lost their passports and are applying for a new passport; Please note that in this case passport fee is $110.00 ( provided that where the document had been lost/stolen/damaged through no negligence on the part of the holder only the normal fee will be payable)
+To be submitted by applicants who lost their passports and are applying for a new passport; Please note that in this case, the passport fee is CAN $181.00 (provided that where the document had been lost/stolen/damaged through no negligence on the part of the holder only the normal fee will be payable)